GutoFrr/learning-python/README.md

 If the user chose to roll, the program will give it 2 values between 1 and 6 and print the result.

 ### Currency Conveter
-This programs converts US Dollars to Pounds Sterling.
+This program converts US Dollars to Pounds Sterling.